-Read all of this leaflet carefully before you are vaccinated because it contains important information for you.
+Read all of this leaflet carefully before you are vaccinated because it contains important information for you

 - Keep this leaflet.
-You may need to read it again. - If you have any further questions, ask your doctor, pharmacist or nurse. - If you get any side effects, talk to your doctor, pharmacist or nurse.
+You may need to read it again. - If you have further questions, please ask your doctor, pharmacist, nurse or other health care provider. - If you get any side effects, talk to your doctor, pharmacist or nurse.
 This includes any possible side effects not listed in this leaflet.
 See section 4.